Disability Insurance Elimination Period

 The Probationary Period

 The elimination period should not be confused with what other insurance policies refer to as the “probationary period.”
 The probationary period is a waiting period of sorts, but it has nothing to do with you becoming ill or injured.
-It’s simply the period of time from which you purchase the policy to the date when you are able to file a claim.
+It’s simply the period from which you purchased the policy to the date when you were able to file a claim.

 In fact, most disability insurance policies have no probationary period at all.
 In most cases, you can file a claim as early as one day after you purchase your policy.